joshuascodes/HPC/README.md

 4. Blast/2.9.0 - Algorithm & program for comparing primary biological sequence information
 5. SLURM - Cluster management and job scheduling system

 ## 1. Download this repository.
+count_sort_genes.txt file is what your tab-delimited summary file should look like

 ## 2. Nextflow config file
 A Nextflow configuration file is a simple text file containing a set of parameters and directives.
 We will utilize the nextflow.config file to launch jobs on the executor (Slurm) so that we don't have to specify in our script.